fggreeff/docker-k8s/complex/Readme.md

 ## Dockerized multiple services

 React application for getting the fibonacci number for a given index.
 The application itself is not of value here.
-The aim is to have mutiple docker services running and ensuring we bring the building time of the 3 images to a minimum.
+The aim is to have mutiple docker services running and ensuring we bring the building time of the 3 containers to a minimum.

 ## Arthitecture

 ![arthitecture](./sources/arthitecture.png)

 ## Getting started

+Bring up Redis, Postgres and our Server with:
+> docker-compose up

 #### Client
 > cd client